ksjang0515/EllipticCurveCryptography-QA/README.md

-Elliptic Curve Cryptography implementation on Dwave's Quantum Annealer
+# Elliptic Curve Cryptography Implementation using Dwave's Ocean SDK

-ECC Point multiplication, [Double-and-add](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Double-and-add) method comparison
+### ECC Point multiplication, [Double-and-add](https://en.wikipedia.org/wiki/Elliptic_curve_point_multiplication#Double-and-add) method comparison

-1. index decreasing
+1. Index Decreasing

    requires doubling and addition

-2. index increasing
+2. Index Increasing

    doubles of G can be precomputed, reducing the number of operations

    by subtracting G at the last step, point at infinity(starting point) can be replaced by G

+---

 TODO